GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/07.261-270/05.My-Life-Flows-On/docs.md

 ---
+title: |
-title: 265.
-My Life Flows On
+    265. My Life Flows On - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 265.
+My Life Flows On.
+My life flows on in endless song;  Amid earth's lamentation,  I hear the sweet, though far-off hymn  That hails a new creation;  Through all the tumult and the strife  I hear the music ringing;  It finds an echo in my soul,  How can I keep from singing?
+    keywords:  |
-    keywords: Church Hymnal, My Life Flows On, My life flows on in endless song,
+        Church Hymnal 1941, adventhymnals, advent hymnals, My Life Flows On, My life flows on in endless song.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 265. MY LIFE FLOWS ON
+####  Church Hymnal 1941,

 ```txt

 1.
 My life flows on in endless song;
 Amid earth's lamentation,